Universal graph representation of stabilizer codes: The Inverse Map: from Graphs to Stabilizer Codes

+We remark that while we will not need this stronger result in our work, a converse statement to Theorem~\ref{thm:bipartite_CSS} also holds true. \begin{fact}[\citet{khesin2024equivalence}] A code is CSS if and only if its corresponding ZXCF is bipartite. \end{fact}

-As a consequence of our canonical logical operator construction, we observe that the degree of $G$ controls the upper bound of the distance as well as the stabilizer weights of $\CS(G)$. \begin{corollary} The distance of $\CS(G)$ is at most the minimum degree of any vertex in $\CI \cup N_o(\CI)$. \end{corollary} \begin{proof} For each $v\in\CI$, $X(v)$ is a logical operation which is equal to $Z(N_o(v))$.
+As a consequence of our canonical logical operator construction, we observe that the degree of $G$ controls the upper bound of the distance as well as the stabilizer weights of $\CS(G)$. \begin{proposition}[Distance upper bound] Let $G$ be a graph with inputs $\CI$, pivots $\CP$, and non-pivot outputs $\CI$. $\CS(G)$ be the tableau of canonical stabilizers as given by Eqn.~(\ref{eq:inverse}).
+The distance of the code whose stabilizer tableau is given by $\CS(G)$ is at most the minimum degree of any vertex in $\CI \cup N_o(\CI)$, where $N_o$ is defined in Definition~\ref{def:neighbour_sets}. \end{proposition} \begin{proof} For each $v\in\CI$, $X(v)$ is a logical operation which is equal to $Z(N_o(v))$.
 The weight of this operation is equal to the degree of $v$.
 Similarly, for each $v\in N_o(\CI)$, the rules of the graph tell us that applying $X(v)$ as well as applying $Z$ to all neighbours of $v$ does not change the circuit effected by the graph.
 Since $v$ neighbours at least one input node, this means that the logical operation formed by the Paulis applied to the inputs is equal to the Paulis applied to the outputs, including $v$.
 This size of this set is equal to $|N_o(v)|+1$, which is at most the degree of $v$, since $v$ neighbours an input.
 The construction of these logical operations proves the desired upper bound on the distance.
-This also shows that the statement of the corollary could be strengthened slightly by replacing the degree of input neighbours by the number of their output neighbours plus one. \end{proof}
+This also shows that the statement of the corollary could be strengthened slightly by replacing the degree of input neighbours by the number of their output neighbours plus one. \end{proof} A visualization of the proof of Proposition~\ref{proposition:degree} is given by Fig.~\ref{fig:Distance422}.
+The below definition is useful for proving structural properties of graphs as codes.

+\begin{definition}[$t$-spacing] Let $G = (V, E)$ be a graph with vertex set $V$ and edge set $E$, and let $V_0 \subseteq V$ be a subset of nodes.
+We say that $V_0$ is \textit{$t$-spaced} if the distance between every pair of nodes $v_1, v_2 \in V_0$ is at least $t$.
+By distance between nodes, we mean the minimum path length which begins at $v_1$ and ends at $v_2$. \end{definition} In the special case $t = 3$, the subset $V_0$ is known in graph theory as a 2-packing or a strongly independent set.